 From Syria even unto Rome I fight with beasts, both by land and sea, both by night and day, being bound to ten leopards, I mean a band of soldiers, who, even when they receive benefits, show themselves all the worse.

-But I am the more instructed by their injuries to act as a disciple of Christ;
+But I am the more instructed by their injuries to act as a

 yet am I not thereby justified.